MuscleMap/MuscleMap/docs/index.md

       <div class="mm-card-text">
         <h3>Automated muscle quantification from MRI and CT</h3>
         <p>
-          Extract muscle-specific metrics such as volumes, intensity, or intramuscular fat across multiple MRI contrasts and CT.
+          Extract muscle-specific metrics such as volumes or or intramuscular fat percentage across multiple MRI contrasts and CT.
         </p>
         <div class="mm-card-actions">
           <a class="mm-btn mm-btn-ghost mm-btn-sm"